fajardgb/jsPsych-FreemanLab/README.md

 ## Ordinal Rating: N choices

 Which one of these (N) images is more Trustworthy?
+Make a way to rank from 1-N as well!

 ## Passive Viewing of Images (or 1-back)
 Complete!